sharecodecvpr22/InterQ/README.md

 3. Modify the "Path_to_data_pickle" in main_direct.py (line 122 and line 135) to the data_path and label_path you just generate from Stage1.

 4. Use the below commands to train the quantized network.
-Pleas noted that the model that generates the data and the quantized model should be the same.
+Please note that the model that generates the data and the quantized model should be the same.

 For cifar10/100